-With Halloween lurking fiendishly around the corner, it’d be somewhat forgivable to convince yourself true horror sits exclusively with the ghoulies and ghosties of yesteryear’s horror classics. 🎬
+With Halloween around the corner, it’d be somewhat forgivable to convince yourself true horror sits exclusively with the ghoulies and ghosties of yesteryear’s horror classics. 🎬

 However, while the thought of Freddie Krueger terrorizing Elm Street, Leatherface rampaging through the sizzling Texan backdrop, or Michael Myers hunting Haddonfield teens is enough to send shivers down anyone’s spine, there’s something so terrifying, so petrifying, victims of its ghastly curse would argue it warrants its very own Exorcist.

-So, before you wind up like horrified Homer, we’re gonna help you dispel the demons of a lurid launch and identify possible reasons for a poor release, with our spooky song influenced by Mr. Krueger himself, highlighting what it's like when:
+We’re gonna help you dispel the demons of a lurid launch and identify possible reasons for a poor release, with our spooky song influenced by Mr. Krueger himself, highlighting what it's like when:

 One, two, there’s no market for you